roundedrectangle/SailDiscord/README.md

 ## Known issues

-- Hourly cache updating is actually 35 seconds cache updating.
-A fix is coming in the next update
 - App lags in a text channel sometimes.
 Very similar to the issue below except this one lags besides being slow
 - App is very slow at loading almost everything.
 This is not fully fixable because app uses Python as the backend, which is slow
-- When using server folders, they might not load sometimes
+- When using server folders, they might not load sometimes.
+A workaround is to swipe to a different tab, then swipe back.

 ## Troubleshooting